Ranomics

 Glycosylation: A Regulator of Function and Stability

-• N-linked Glycosylation: Occurs on the nitrogen atom of an asparagine (N) residue, typically within the sequon N-X-S/T (where X is any amino acid except proline).
-For antibody development, the conserved N-linked glycan in the Fc region is a regulator of its effector function.
-The specific composition of this glycan dictates the antibody's ability to engage with Fc receptors on immune cells..
-A key consideration in antibody engineering is that the glycosylation pattern from a yeast display system will differ significantly from a final mammalian display or CHO production system, making early characterization critical.
+N-linked Glycosylation occurs on the nitrogen atom of an asparagine (N) residue, typically within the sequon N-X-S/T (where X is any amino acid except proline).
+For antibody development, the conserved N-linked glycan in the Fc region is a critical regulator of effector function.

-• O-linked Glycosylation: Occurs on the oxygen atom of serine (S) or threonine (T) residues.
-While less common in standard antibodies, it is a key feature of many other therapeutic proteins and fusion proteins.
+O-linked Glycosylation occurs on the oxygen atom of serine (S) or threonine (T) residues.

 Disulfide Bond Formation: The Architect of Structure

-• The Impact: Incorrect disulfide bond pairing leads to misfolding, loss of function, and often triggers the cell's quality control machinery to degrade the protein.
-The presence of unpaired cysteines on a final product is a major developability red flag, as it can lead to the formation of aggregates.
+Incorrect disulfide bond pairing leads to misfolding, loss of function, and often triggers the cell’s quality control machinery to degrade the protein.
+The presence of unpaired cysteines on a final product is a major developability red flag.

 Proteolytic Cleavage: Essential Maturation and a Source of Heterogeneity

-• Signal Peptide Removal: The most universal example is the cleavage of the N-terminal signal peptide, which directs the nascent polypeptide chain into the secretory pathway.
-Incomplete cleavage can lead to a heterogeneous product with a different N-terminus.
+Signal Peptide Removal: Incomplete cleavage can lead to a heterogeneous product with a different N-terminus than intended.

-• C-terminal Clipping: For antibodies, clipping of the C-terminal lysine residue on the heavy chain is a common modification that can also contribute to product heterogeneity.
-While often having minimal impact on function, it must be monitored and controlled to ensure batch-to-batch consistency.
+C-terminal Clipping: For antibodies, clipping of the C-terminal lysine residue on the heavy chain is a common modification that must be characterized and controlled.

 ”Problematic” PTMs: The Chemical Liability Hotspots

-• Deamidation: The spontaneous conversion of an asparagine (N) residue into aspartic acid or isoaspartic acid.
-This introduces a charge variant and can alter a protein's structure and function.
-It is particularly common in flexible regions and at N-G (Asn-Gly) and N-S (Asn-Ser) motifs.
+• Deamidation: Spontaneous conversion of asparagine (N) into aspartic acid or isoaspartic acid.
+Particularly common at N-G and N-S motifs.

-• Oxidation: The modification of susceptible amino acid side chains, most commonly methionine (M) and tryptophan (W).
-Oxidation of a methionine residue within a CDR can dramatically reduce an antibody's binding affinity.
+• Oxidation: Most commonly affects methionine (M) and tryptophan (W).
+Oxidation of a methionine residue within a CDR can dramatically reduce an antibody’s binding affinity.

-• Isomerization: The conversion of aspartic acid (D) into its structural isomer, isoaspartate, which can disrupt the protein backbone and impact stability.
+• Isomerization: Conversion of aspartic acid (D) into isoaspartate, altering the backbone geometry.

 Conclusion: PTMs as a Critical Quality Attribute